szjani/lf4php/README.md

 ### Autofind implementation

-You do not have to set the factory of your chosen framework if and only if only that implementation is available and that is known by lf4php.
+Logger objects are obtained via static way through `lf4php\impl\StaticLoggerBinder` which must exist in the binding library.
+If the logging framework supports static access to logger objects, the binding should use it to ease lf4php configuration.
+Otherwise you need to register the configured logging objects for lf4php.

 Currently known implementations:

 * [lf4php/lf4php-monolog](https://github.com/szjani/lf4php-monolog)
 * [lf4php/lf4php-log4php](https://github.com/szjani/lf4php-log4php)
 * [lf4php/lf4php-psr3](https://github.com/szjani/lf4php-psr3)
-* [lf4php/lf4php-stdout] (https://github.com/szjani/lf4php-stdout) (You should use another implementation instead)

 ### NOPLoggerFactory

-If you do not set a factory and there are not available any implementations, NOPLoggerFactory will be used by default.
+If `lf4php\impl\StaticLoggerBinder` does not exist which means there is no available binding, `NOPLoggerFactory` will be used by default.

 ### CachedClassLoggerFactory